KamalNayanTiwary/Business-Insights-Dashboard/README.md

 # Business-Insights-Dashboard
 ## Project Objective
-To design and develop an interactive Excel Sales Dashboard that provides real-time insights into sales performance by leveraging Pivot Tables, Slicers, Timelines, and Power Query.
-The dashboard aims to streamline data analysis, enable dynamic filtering, and present key metrics visually to support data-driven business decisions.
+To design and develop an interactive **Excel Sales Dashboard** that provides real-time insights into sales performance by leveraging **Pivot Tables, Slicers, Timelines, and Power Query.** The dashboard aims to streamline data analysis, enable dynamic filtering, and present key metrics visually to support data-driven business decisions.

+---

+## 📊 Live Business Insights Dashboard
+I created an interactive Excel dashboard to analyze and visualize business insights.
+You can explore it live here: [View Dashboard](https://1drv.ms/x/c/2935c051a8231c73/EQbJq5gFjblHvuxa1wpnYQgBKyY58KksqqE5IAxYyzXnMA?e=nK0ssF)

 ---